DHS/TrovePHP/README.md

 Trove PHP library
 =================

 This is the PHP library for [Trove](http://www.yourtrove.com).
-It is licensed under the MIT license (see LICENSE).
-For more information and to and generate your app id and secret, visit the [Developers](http://www.yourtrove.com/developers/) section of our website.
+It is licensed under the MIT license.
+For more information and to create a new app visit the [Developers](http://www.yourtrove.com/developers/) section of our website.

 Getting started
 ---------------

-See demo.php.
-Here's the basic flow.
+Here's the basic flow (see demo.php for a working example).

-First initialize Trove:
+First initialize Trove and generate an authorization url:

 	$trove = new Trove($app_key, $app_secret, $app_callback_url);
 	$authUrl = $trove->buildAuthUrl();

 Then redirect users to $authUrl.
-The bounceback will return a GET var called code that you can use to generate an access token:
+The bounceback will return a GET var that can be used to generate an access token:

 	$access_token = $trove->getAccessToken($_GET['code']);